Upper Level Writing Requirement

 Each of the courses in type A should involve the writing of at least 20 pages.
 Writing will be subject to a review process, either in the classroom or in an individual setting, and subsequent re-writing and re-submission is expected.
 It is expected that all mathematics majors graduate with a working knowledge of LaTeX.

-*Writing Intensive Versions: Up to five students per semester (on a first-come, first-served basis) will be allowed to opt to take the writing-intensive version of several 200-level math courses.
-This will entail an additional intensive drafting and feedback process of specifically chosen prompts during the semester.
+*Writing Modules: Up to five students per semester (on a first-come, first-served basis) will be allowed to opt to take the 0.5 credit writing-module in conjunction with several 200-level math courses.
+Students must be in the regular version of the course with the same instructor to be eligible for the corresponding writing module.
+For example, you must be in MATH 235 with "Professor X" to register for the MATH 235WM section with "Professor X".
+The writing module will entail an additional intensive drafting and feedback process of specifically chosen prompts during the semester.
 These prompts will have significant overlap with the existing assignments for the course, but a typical student in the course will not be asked to submit multiple drafts.
-By contrast, a student in the writing-intensive version may submit several versions of a given assignment.
-For example, a writing-intensive student might submit first a rough draft, which would get professor feedback (perhaps both written and oral); a first version, which would be sent out for peer review (in person and in email); a second version, which would get TA feedback; and then a final version, which would get professor feedback.
-The writing-intensive version of the course would have a writing component of the grade equaling as much as 20% of the course grade.
+By contrast, a student in the writing module may submit several versions of a given assignment.
+For example, a writing-module student might submit first a rough draft, which would get professor feedback (perhaps both written and oral); a first version, which would be sent out for peer review (in person and in email); a second version, which would get TA feedback; and then a final version, which would get professor feedback.
+The letter grade assigned for the writing module is based on the writing work only and assigned separately from the regular course.

 A course can simultaneously satisfy both the Advanced Course Requirement and the Upper Level Writing Requirement.
-For example, MATH 200W can count as both an advanced mathematics course and a writing requirement course at the same time.
-Likewise, ECO 231W can count simultaneously as a significant math content course and a writing requirement course.
-To continue the example, a student who takes both MATH 200W and ECO 231W as part of their Advanced Course Requirements will have satisfied their Upper Level Writing Requirement completely without having to take any additional courses.
+For example, MATH 300W can count as both an advanced mathematics course and a writing requirement course at the same time.
+Likewise, ECON 231W can count simultaneously as a significant math content course and a writing requirement course.
+To continue the example, a student who takes both MATH 300W and ECON 231W as part of their Advanced Course Requirements will have satisfied their Upper Level Writing Requirement completely without having to take any additional courses.
 Of course, these are just examples; the point is that the Upper Level Writing Requirement does not necessarily require additional courses beyond the advanced course requirements (though in some cases it might).